Evolution of Ethics

 Ethics merges with science in cybernetic ethics.
 This book presents a persuasive theory describing how ethics can (and should) be linked to science and mathematics.
 Here, there are objective moral standards that can be derived from the consequences of human actions.
 The evolution of ethical systems is shown as an "adaptation."
 Humans adapt to survive and they do so by creating standards and rules of behavior to stop viscous cycles of pain, suffering and death.
 The more organized and efficient human activities become, the more certain the survival of the species becomes.
 The science of cybernetics best describes this process.
 Norbert Wiener first developed cybernetic science in 1947.
 In this book, cybernetics means "informational feedback in dynamic systems" (such as a social system) that sustains or redirects behaviors.
 Cybernetic ethics as a fully developed science would be expressed almost totally in the language of mathematics.
 This form of statistical cybernetics would employ statistics, cybernetics, and a science of human emotion to explain the evolution of ethical systems.

 When the subject of ethics arises, reasonable people often ask, "Who's to say what is right or wrong?"
 When ethical development is viewed as a science, it is not so much who's to say an action is morally right or wrong, but rather, "What's to say an action is right or wrong?"
 The "what" is defined by inherent physical and psychological limitations within personal circumstances that make it impractical or imprudent to pursue certain behaviors, attitudes or methods of reasoning.
 There are reasons why ethical systems evolve.
+Although it is not specifically stated, the book solves a two-thousand year old philosophical puzzle.
+It is the puzzle of how one logically reconciles the coexistence of first principles of ethics and the obvious cultural and moral relativism that exists all over the world.
+The answer is that species and subsets within species survive and adapt better if there is a diversity of systems.
+Thus, one would not expect only one moral system to prevail in the world.
+Morality is an extension of biology and shows itself in the evolution of ethical systems to make human existence more stable and survivable.

 Preface to the Evolution of Ethics